nechita/pppmakers.com/_products/purely-functional.md

 title: Purely Functional
 author: Eric Normand
 link: https://purelyfunctional.tv/
 description: Eric Normand provides affordable, top-notch, Clojure & Functional Programming training.
 If you want to level-up your Clojure game, check his website out and you will see at the top a coupon deal to make the courses more affordable.
+W
 image: "purely-functional.png"
 tags:
 - courses